xt0fer/YouAreEllMVC/README.md

 ## Part Two

-What's that ProcessBuilder stuff about?
-In the SimpleShell class, take a look.
-How can that be used as a pattern to use threads to make the API calls and wait for the response?
-Maybe launch a new thread on every request?

-## Part Three

 Build a better set of commands.
 Make the "fromid" intrinsic, so it isn't needed on the various shell commands.
 Add a feature where you can send messages by someone's name.
 Create a means where the client watches the server for